kynlux/fuzzy/README.md

 you got 3 lives in base, in future updates i return config menu

 i will try do best things to game to make it funny

+### Map creation
+for whose who willing to create own maps, you can check EXAMPLE_OF_CHART.txt in base_maps.zip to learn how to create maps